 One central objective of the RNE Legal Matters Working Group (LM WG) is to improve business relations between Infrastructure Managers and Railway Undertakings.
 In this regard, the LM WG has launched a project dealing with the harmonisation of the contractual framework for international rail transport.

 The aim of this project is to develop a common approach for the design of contractual relations with customers, which today are characterised by a large variety of different practices:

-The LM WG is also in close contact with RFC ScanMed, which is pursuing a pilot project with the aim of testing a ‘single contract of use’ on its Corridor.
+Besides that, the LM WG is remains in close contact with RFC ScanMed, which is pursuing a pilot project with the aim of testing a ‘single contract of use’ on its Corridor.

 The current RNE project follows up on previous initiatives in this domain, such as the work on a set of European General Terms and Conditions for the use of infrastructure (E-GTC-I) negotiated between RNE and CIT and first attempts of RNE to design a standard contract of use of the railway infrastructure, dating back to 2004.